-A formal graduation ceremony is held for those who have completed various aspects of the program such as Tracks to Success, Substance Abuse Treatment, or obtaining a Diploma.
+A formal graduation ceremony is held for those who have completed various aspects of the program such as Courage to Change, Substance Abuse Treatment, or obtaining a Diploma.
 These ceremonies include a guest speaker and allow for participant's family members to show support and congratulate them for their success.

 Our department collaborates with the Sutter County Probation Department and the California Department of Corrections and Rehabilitation on a quarterly basis to put on a "One Stop Shop" event at the Yuba County Government Center for supervised individuals.
 This event includes a guest speaker and various local community based organizations and government agencies ready to assist individuals with services such as child support; substance abuse; mental health; employment; housing; legal assistance; and healthcare.